-In the area of employment law, Mr. Azrin has handled matters involving wrongful termination; race, age, sex, and disability discrimination; retaliation; whistleblowers; overtime wages; medical leave; unpaid wages; employee handbooks; employment contracts; severance agreements; non-compete agreements; confidentiality agreements; and trade secrets.
+In the area of employment law, Mr. Azrin handles matters involving wrongful termination; race, age, sex, and disability discrimination; retaliation; whistleblowers; overtime wages; medical leave; unpaid wages; employee handbooks; employment contracts; severance agreements; non-compete agreements; confidentiality agreements; and trade secrets.

 Published Works and Presentations

 - Booking.com Court Decision: Consumer Protection is "Key" in Trademark Law, July 2020

 - Franchise Disclosure Document Gets a New Look, July 2019

 - Social Media Accounts Provide a New Twist in the Law Governing the Right to Use Photographs, March 2020

 - Common Trademark Issues Facing New Businesses, March 2017

 - Common Copyright Issues Facing New Businesses, October 2017